-This section affects how your content gets seen by visitors when they visit your home page and blog pages.
+This section affects how your content gets seen by readers when they visit your home page and blog pages.

-The syndication settings on this page can have an influence traffic.
-For example, choosing to display the full content vs a summary of your post, affects how your content shows up in RSS feeds and RSS email campaigns, and could impact someone’s decision to explore your content further, and whether or not they will visit your blog to read the rest of the content from a partial feed, or read the content in full without the need to click through to your site.
+The syndication settings in this section can have an influence web traffic.
+For example, your choice of displaying the full content vs summaries of your post, affects how your content shows up in RSS feeds and RSS email campaigns, and could play a part in someone’s decision to explore your content further, and whether or not they will visit your website to read the rest of the content from excerpts, or read the content in full without the need to click through to your site.

-As far as traffic is concerned, however, the main setting here is whether the Search Engine Visibility feature is enabled or not.
+As far as traffic is concerned, however, the main setting here is whether the Search Engine Visibility feature is ticked or not.

-Generally, you would want search engines to visit your site.
-Leaving this box unchecked allows your site to automatically notify all the update services you have listed in the Update Services field when new posts are published (see Writing Settings above).
-Unless you have a specific reason why search engines should not visit your site, leave this box unchecked …
+Normally, you would want search engines to visit your site.
+Leaving this box unchecked allows WordPress to ping your update services list whenever a new post gets published (see Writing Settings above).
+Unless there is a specific reason why search engines should not visit your site, leave this box unchecked …

-Although this section is mostly concerned with how users engage with content on your site, you have the option to allow notifications to blogs linked to from your articles, and to allow link notifications from other blogs (pingbacks and trackbacks).
+Although discussion settings are mostly concerned with how users engage with content on your site, you have the option to allow notifications to blogs linked to from your content, and to allow link notifications from other blogs (pingbacks and trackbacks).
 This can work for you, but it can also drive bad traffic in the form of SPAM comments …

 Here are some of the options for configuring your post permalinks …